 You might be familiar with the concept of the body’s “internal clock”, which is also referred to as a person’s circadian rhythm.
 Your circadian rhythm uses sunlight (or lack thereof) to determine whether it is time to feel awake, or ready to sleep.
 Without enough sunlight, you could disrupt this rhythm, making it difficult to get enough sleep at night, meaning you are sleep deprived the next day.
 Sleep deprivation is often very detrimental to mental health; it can lower your mood and mean you have less energy to cope with your day.
 Therefore, it is essential to absorb enough sunlight, particularly first thing in the morning, to boost your mood and energy levels.

 4. Sunshine tips

 While sunlight has its advantages, it is very important to stay safe.
 This means drinking enough water, avoiding sun exposure at the hottest parts of the day, and using adequate SPF protection.
 Talk to a pharmacist about sun safety if you require further support.

 Remember, you can also increase your sun exposure in small steps.
 Try drinking your morning coffee outside, or walking to work or school.
 You can also move your desk or sofa in front of a window to gain some extra rays.

 Additionally, you can boost your sun exposure by investing in light therapy devices.
 You can purchase a light box to help you boost your serotonin levels, or a daylight simulation lamp, which will wake you up with gradually increasing light, mimicking a sunrise.
 Try incorporating more sunlight into your daily routine to improve your wellbeing.

 Help and Support

 If you are in crisis, ring 999 or The Samaritans free on 116 123.
-Visit our help and support pages for resources, signposting, and information about our individual and group mental health services.
+See our what we offer page for more information about our individual and group mental health services.